Your members have high demands for privacy and data security. But they also want personalized member communications.

-Talk with your technology vendor to ensure they use best practices to prevent unauthorized access to data.
-For example, multi-factor authentication increases data security by requiring your AMS user to enter a unique code upon entry of admin login credentials.
-Only when the valid provided code is entered will that user be granted access.
-Tokenization enhances the security of customer credit card and electronic payments for recurring transactions, such as membership dues or donations, through a secure digital identifier.
+Talk with the technology vendor to ensure they use best practices to prevent unauthorized access to data.
+For example, multi-factor authentication (MFA) increases data security by requiring your AMS users to enter a unique code upon entry of admin login credentials.
+Only when the valid provided code is entered will users be granted access.

-Use your AMS to collect and analyze data about your members’ career stages, interests, and behaviors to provide them with the personalized benefits they’re seeking.
+There’s no point in collecting member data if you aren’t going to put it to good use.
+Use your AMS to collect and analyze data about your members’ career stages, interests, and behaviors.
+Let your members know that you’re gathering information to give them a member experience that better meets their needs.
+Then, provide them with the personalized benefits they’re seeking.
 For example, based on your members’ interests and preferences, recommend new industry reports or new services offered by your organization.

-TECH TIP: YourMembership AMS offers multiple ways to personalize the member experience through targeted online community content, recommendations for job opportunities, personalized event registration paths, and more.
+TIP: YourMembership AMS offers multiple ways to personalize the member experience through targeted online community content, personalized and targeted email communications, and more.